digital-land/performance-api/README.md

 As part of Trello ticket, a prototype version of the Performance API has been implemented using PostgREST.

-This prototype version mounts the init.sql file to a Postgres docker container to create the initial schema and insert some example data.
+This prototype runs with Docker Compose.
+Some example data is provided via the init.sql file which is mounted to a Postgres DB container.

+The db-populator container runs once at startup.
+It fetches real data from the digital-land database via datasette and inserts this into Postgres DB.

 ### Pre-requisites